 This 1880s vintage cocktail made famous by New Orleans bartender Henry Ramos gets a makeover.
 The recipe is something delicious, with orange blossom water and all.
 Get our Ramos Gin Fizz Jell-O Shots recipe.

-These firecracker shots are the exact right way to celebrate all things American.
-Blue curacao and grenadine lend the blue and red flavors, and you should top them off with a dollop of whipped cream (fresh or Reddi-Wip will do in a pinch).
-Try the recipe.
+These firecracker shots are the exact right way to celebrate all things American (they also happen to work well for a “Captain Marvel” or “Avengers” viewing party).
+Blue curacao and grenadine lend the blue and red flavors, and you should top them off with a dollop of whipped cream (fresh if you can swing it, but Reddi-Wip will do in a pinch).
+Try the Firecracker Shots recipe.

 These cherry amaretto shots feature cherry Jell-O and amaretto, an almond liqueur.
 The Jell-O shots taste good with any flavor of alcohol though, so you can substitute any liqueur for the amaretto.
 Try Cherry Heering for a double cherry shot.
-Try the recipe.
+Try the Cherry Amaretto Jell-O Shots recipe.

 Pimm’s Cup jelly shots are made in a loaf pan and garnished with tons of fresh ingredients: strawberries, orange slices, mint, and cucumber.
 This recipe uses ginger ale and lemon syrup for added flavor, and unflavored gelatin to preserve the integrity of the fresh ingredients (no neon-lime-green here).
-Try the recipe.
+Try the Pimm’s Cup Jelly Shots recipe.

-Jell-O shots are a fun and easy way to jumpstart a party, and can be easily customized for any occasion.
-Start with the basics, then experiment with flavor combos, and be sure to write down your favorite alcohol and flavor combinations so you don’t forget.
-And don’t wait for an excuse to try them out at your next get-together—as they say, “There’s always room for Jell-O.”
+However you make them, Jell-O shots are a fun and easy way to jumpstart a party, and can be easily customized for any occasion.
+Start with the basics, then experiment with flavor combinations like spiced rum and pineapple Jell-O for a taste of the tropics, or chocolate vodka and black cherry Jell-O for a dessert-worthy version a little like Black Forest cake—and be sure to write down your favorite alcohol and flavor combos so you don’t forget…’cause you know that’s likely when these potent little mouthfuls are involved.
+But above all, don’t wait for an excuse to try them out at your next get-together—as they say, “There’s always room for Jell-O.”